sjtower/demis-keysanity/Notes/Ideas.md

 - drop a chained door onto PB
 - mounted caveman runs across gaps
 - pickaxe crush blocks coming at you
+- pickaxe elevators coming from below
 - elevator + forcefileds
 - enemies bouncing on orbs (robot, snek)
+- Push Block on a conveyor, Falling Platforms act as gates.
+Need to build up a couple blocks
+- dodge enemies by enetering dead-end pipes
+- forcefields that turn on when you go left / right of them
+- pushable forcefields? (or spring traps, spikes, etc.)
+- bomb frog on sticky trap

 - key escort/puzzles
     - key is bouncing back and forth